Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experimental Setup Details

 To construct high-quality counter-memory, we incorporate ChatGPT as a generator to produce text at a human-written level.
 Specifically, we first reframe the memory answer to construct the counter-answer.
 For different datasets, we utilize different strategies.

-Due to the \textsc{PopQA} is a entity-centric QA dataset, we adopt the following principles: (i) If the memory answer is right, we directly adopt the triplets provided by \textsc{PopQA}. (ii) If the memory answer is wrong, we substitute the object entities in the triplets with those of the same relation from the ground truth.
+Due to the \textsc{PopQA} is a entity-centric QA dataset, we adopt the following principles: (i) If the memory answer is wrong, we directly adopt the triplets provided by \textsc{PopQA}. (ii) If the memory answer is right, we substitute the object entities in the triplets with those of the same relation from the ground truth (the objects within the same relationship category are of consistent entity types).
 Filters are applied based on exact matching to prevent any overlap between the selected entities and the candidate ground truth.
 Subsequently, we use a template to generate claims in a natural language format based on the triplets.

 Considering that the output of \textsc{StrategyQA} is ``True'' or ``False'', it cannot be directly used as a claim.
 Therefore, we employ ChatGPT to generate two claims corresponding to ``True'' and ``False'', respectively.
 Based on the output, the generated claims are dynamically classified as memory answer and counter-answer.
 To ensure high-quality and control format, we adopt the in-context learning strategy and use three demonstrations.